Economy of Tamil Nadu: Services

 Tamil Nadu has 526 engineering colleges, the most for any state in India giving the services industry access to qualified and skilled labour force.
 The state has a wide network of about 110 industrial parks and estates offering developed plots with supporting infrastructure.
 Also, the state government is promoting other industrial parks like Rubber Park, Apparel Parks, Floriculture Park, TIDEL Park for IT/ITS, TICEL BioPark for Biotechnology, Siruseri IT Park, Elcot SEZ and Agro Export Zones among others.
 Tamil Nadu has the largest number of Small and medium enterprises (SMEs) in India.

 This is a chart of trend of software exports from Tamil Nadu published by Electronics Corporation of Tamil Nadu with figures in Crores of Indian Rupees.

 Chennai is the second largest software exporter in India, next only to Bangalore.
 India's largest IT park is housed at Chennai.
 Software exports from Tamil Nadu during 2017–2018 rose 8.6% per cent to touch 1,11,179 crore, involving a workforce of 780,000.
 Chennai is the largest hub for e-publishing, as there are 67 e-publishing units registered with the STPI in Chennai and 25 in Bangalore.
 Companies such as HCL Technologies, NTT DATA, Wipro, Tata Consultancy Services, Capgemini, Amazon.com, LTI, Tech Mahindra, Infosys, IBM, Cognizant, Accenture, Sopra Steria, CGI Inc., Verizon, DXC Technology, Atos, Virtusa and many others have offices in Chennai.
 Infosys Technologies has set up India's largest software development centre to house 25,000 software professionals at an estimated investment of ₹12500 million in Chennai.
 India's largest IT park – SIPCOT is housed at Siruseri – Chennai, It has numerous IT companies such as TCS, CTS, Syntel, Steria, Polaris, Patni, Hexaware etc. Chennai has been rated as the most attractive city for offshoring services.
 Coimbatore is second largest Software exporter in Tamil Nadu with presence of Amazon.com, Bosch, Cognizant, Ford, NTT Data, TCS, Wipro, HCL, Capgemini, Harman, Deloitte.
 Cognizant has more than 13,000 employees working in Coimbatore, which is their second largest headcount in India after Chennai.
 Bosch has one of the largest R&D development centre in Coimbatore outside Germany which employees close to 5500 in the city.
 Madurai is the next biggest IT city.
-Companies like HCL, Honeywell are in Madurai.
-A new TIDEL park is proposed at Madurai Maatuthavani.
-The IT Companies like Capgemini, Sutherland, TTS Business Services, Sun Business Solution (Sun Group), Scientific Publishing, Omega Healthcare, Vagus Technologies, MMC Infotech are also in Tiruchirappalli.
+Companies like HCL, Honeywell, Mindtree, Tata Consultancy Services are in Madurai.
+A new TIDEL park is proposed at Madurai in Mattuthavani.
+The IT Companies like Sutherland, TTS Business Services, Sun Business Solution (Sun Group), Scientific Publishing, Omega Healthcare, Vagus Technologies, MMC Infotech are also in Tiruchirappalli.

 Chennai has emerged as the "SaaS Capital of India".
 The SaaS sector in/around Chennai generated US$1 Billion in revenue and employed about 10000 personnel in 2018.